SanParraguez/latex-templates/README.md

 # Latex Templates

 Repository with latex templates I have been creating and using over the years.
+Just pick wich one you need and download the files inside its folder.

 ## Article